 Rate limits and limitations

 The Twitter Premium Engagement Totals endpoint has a limitation set for Tweet access.
 The 3,200 latest Tweets are available, including retweets and replies, even if you opt those out from the results.
+This includes historical reports.

 This means that for very active accounts, you may not get results going all the way back to the limit of 90 days.